 Amanda is a foster dog parent and enjoys spontaneous weekend trips, hiking with friends, trying out new cuisines, and attending shows by local musicians.
 Amanda is a strong advocate for equitable treatment of those with disabilities and has a passion applying behavior analytic practices to promote inclusion in all aspects of life.
 Contact Amanda at email@example.com.

-Mitch serves as Director of Policy and Government Relations, and is a founding team member of WA Charters.
+Mitch serves as Deputy Chief Policy Officer and is a founding team member of WA Charters.
 Previously, he worked on the successful statewide ballot measure campaign in support of Initiative 1240, which authorized the creation of charter public schools in Washington.
 Prior to that, Mitch was a researcher at the University of Washington’s Center on Reinventing Public Education, where his work focused on education law and policy.
 Mitch has also worked as an attorney, a college admissions and financial aid counselor, and a substitute teacher.
 Contact Mitch at firstname.lastname@example.org.

 Dr. John Scott serves as Chief Equity Officer at WA Charters.
 Dr. Scott is a professor, activist, educator, and transformative leader who has been providing Diversity, Equity, and Inclusion (DEI) support to organizations, schools, and leaders for more than 20 years.
 Previous to joining WA Charters, John served for three years as the Director of DEI for Washington state with Seneca Family of Agencies, where he created an infrastructure and intentional culture for sustained DEI practice across charter, traditional, and independent K-12 learning spaces.